Case Study: 59 apartments, London Borough of Wandsworth

 Result

-• Having gained the planning officers’ recommendation for approval, in June 2013 the scheme was granted planning permission by 6 votes to 2.
+• Having gained the planning officers’ recommendation for approval, the scheme was granted planning permission by 6 votes to 2.

-• Following a second round of consultation organised by SP Broadway – including additional meetings with residents and a second public exhibition – an application for a rear extension to the new building was submitted to Wandsworth Council and approved in May 2014.
+• Following a second round of consultation organised by SP Broadway – including additional meetings with residents and a second public exhibition – an application for a rear extension to the new building was submitted to Wandsworth Council and approved.

 Case Studies